Fish - the forgotten farm animal

-What are Compassion doing?
+What is Compassion doing?

-Compassion are working hard to try to ensure farmed fish have their welfare protected.
+Compassion is working hard to try to ensure farmed fish have their welfare protected.
 We are lobbying the European Commission hard on this issue to try to get farmed fish welfare brought up the agenda.

 EU agrees method production/method of catch labelling of fishRecently we had a breakthrough: the EU has agreed method production/method of catch labelling of fish.
 The new rules will mean that labels must contain the gear type used to catch the fish, along with a clearer, more specific catch area.

 Lobbying policy makersCompassion attend a Commission conference on fish farming in Spain, where we lobbied key policy makers

 Complaint rejected by the European OmbudsmenIn early November 2012 Compassion submitted a complaint to the European Ombudsmen.
 Later that month, we learned that our complaint had been rejected by the European Ombudsmen.
 We will continue to push this point with the Commission.
 Read more about our complaint